MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 ### Secure by default

 By default, an entity has no permissions configured, which means no one can access the entity.
-Additionally, database objects will be ignored by Data API builder when they are not referenced in the runtime configuration.
+Additionally, Data API builder will ignore database objects when they are not referenced in the runtime configuration.

 #### Permissions must be explicitly configured
 To allow unauthenticated access to an entity, the `anonymous` role must be explicitly defined in the entity's permissions.
 For example, the `book` entity's permissions is explicitly set to allow unauthenticated read access: